nikclayton/powercoders.org/site/content/program/_index.md

       ###### Details

-      * you connect well to people from variable cultures
+      * you connect well to people from diverse cultures

-      * you are working and well integrated in the Swiss labour market
+      * you are working and are well integrated in the Swiss labour market

       * you can commit to invest time for weekly meetings with your mentee

-      * you are interested in the topics of jobcoaching and mentoring

-      * coaching starts at the end of the programming course and last until the end of the internship
+      * you are interested in the topics of jobcoaching and mentoring.
+The coaching starts at the end of the programming course and last until the end of the internship.

-      If you are interested in coaching one of our participants, check our current programs for opportunities.
+      If you are interested in being a job coach to one of our participants, check our current programs for opportunities.

       <a href="/city/basel/" class="btn waves-effect waves-light